 Anyway, the joblessness unfolded at the start of summer, so I thought that I would use the remaining time to focus on taking care of my 3 kids, running long-overdue errands, updating my resume and searching for a new job / career path.
 I thought that I could use some time to decompress and also do some soul-searching (what do I really want to do in life at 40?).

 And so the days turned into weeks and weeks into months.
 Before I could even take a breath and put my feet up, summer is already waving bye-bye!
 You wouldn’t believe how much stuff you can fill your days with when you are not at work!
 Blogging didn’t even play a significant role in all this, as you can see!

-Not cooking and blogging seems counterintuitive at a time when it matters most since I find so much joy in doing both in times of stress.
+Not cooking and blogging seemed counterintuitive at a time when it matters most, since I find so much joy in doing both in times of stress.
 But I don’t know, I guess I was grieving my job loss more than I thought I would.
 Also, I have been doing a lot of professional and personal development, since the truth of the matter is, I’ve not been to a job interview in 10 years!